khoiddinh/TribbleChess/src/README.txt

   are most likely not going to be relevant to the search since an ideal opponent would never pick that move.
-Due to using bitboards (64 bit signed integers) as my board representation as opposed to a 2D array, which reduces the amount of assembly instructions the code compiles to, my AI is able to search an average of 400 thousand positions per second (evaluates up to 4 million positions per move usually).
+Due to using bitboards (64 bit signed integers) as my board representation as opposed to a 2D array, which reduces the amount of assembly instructions the code compiles to, my AI is able to search an average of 400 thousand positions per second.
   I also applied a position and piece based heuristic which also depends on the stage of the game.
 For instance, it uses an MVV-LVA scoring algorithm to sort the moves to reduce the search space of the capture moves since it prioritizes captures by lower